Gussak/DarkMessiahModMergerPlus/readme-GSKModMerger.txt

 3.2) OR read `merge.sh` contents, it is customized for my system.
 Customize it to yours:
 	 `./merge.sh --all`

+Obs.: when the patch is based in a mod and not game vanilla extracted files, they use a cfg that ends with *.Vanilla.cfg to indicate what they were based on

 ___

 Optional(Linux): OverlayFS can be run on these layers creating one writable folder, but just to prepare the merged files, it is not necessary.